erpc-io/eRPC/apps/smr/README.md

 ## General notes

+## Implementation notes
- * `willemt/raft` must be installed for this application.
-The upstream `willemt/raft` does not provide an installation script; use the `install.sh` script from `anujkaliaiitd/raft` instead.
+ * `willemt/raft` must be installed at the system-level for this application.
+   The upstream `willemt/raft` does not provide a installation script; for now, use the `install.sh` script from `anujkaliaiitd/raft` instead.
  * A replicated key-value store is implemented with the following constraints:
    * Only PUTs are supported
    * Only one client is allowed